Zoning Ordinance Advisory Committee Authority (26-1099A)

 Showing all 4 actions.
 Filter by: , , , .

-What to do: Pull the adopted rules text — specifically City Attorney Morrison's restructuring that moved language from subsection (i) to subsection (iii) — and compare it line-by-line against the pre-hearing staff draft to assess whether the change alters notice periods, hearing sequencing, or continuance rights for any client case already in the Under Advisement queue.
+What to do: Pull the final CPC-adopted text and compare Morrison's restructuring — which moved language from subsection (i) into subsection (iii) — against the pre-hearing staff draft to confirm whether the change alters continuance rights, notice periods, or hearing sequencing for any client with a pending Under Advisement case.
+Council adoption locks this language permanently with no further CPC amendment path.

-What to do: Ask CPC staff directly whether the Morrison-revised subsection (iii) language changes how Under Advisement cases are noticed or sequenced — if it does, your hearing date could shift without a new filing or formal notice to you, and you will have no recourse once Council adopts it.
+What to do: Contact CPC staff directly and ask whether Morrison's restructuring of subsection (iii) changes how Under Advisement cases are noticed or sequenced — if it does, your pending hearing date could shift without a new filing or formal notice to you, and that change becomes permanent upon Council adoption.

-What to do: File a records request for Commissioner Kingston's proposed friendly amendment text and any City Attorney or staff correspondence discussing a 'new development code' — the public record shows Kingston explicitly tried to expand this rules amendment beyond procedural tweaks to cover a new development code entirely, was turned down by the sponsor, and no public process for such a code has been announced.
+What to do: File a records request for Commissioner Kingston's friendly amendment text and any City Attorney or staff correspondence referencing a 'new development code' — Kingston proposed extending this procedural rules change to authorize an entirely new code, was rejected on the record by sponsor Sims, and no public standalone process for such a code has since been announced.

 Act before: After records request response (typically 10 business days)